dudanogueira/weaviate-add-collection/README.md

 - **Default:** false
 - **Purpose:** Whether to include the collection/class name in vectorization
 - **Note:** Common to all vectorizer modules

+#### **Properties to Vectorize**
+- **Type:** Multi-select checkboxes
+- **Constraint:** Only text properties are available for selection
+- **Purpose:** Select which text fields should be included when creating embeddings
+- **Features:**
+  - Select All / Deselect All buttons for quick management
+  - Only properties with `dataType: text` are shown
+  - Shows count of selected properties
+  - If no text properties exist, displays a helpful message
+- **Note:** Non-text properties (int, number, boolean, date, etc.) cannot be vectorized and won't appear in the list

 ### Tabbed Interface